 If you have established a business entity to acquire the franchise unit, you will also need to provide up to three years of business tax returns, bank statements, and financial statements and your business’s current debt schedule and repayment priorities.

 If your loan request includes construction or leaseholder improvements, you’ll need to provide additional documentation, which may include a construction contract, a tax appraisal, and a third-party appraisal of the land or current property.

 You’ll need an accountant and a valuation specialist to fulfill some of these requirements.

-We have a few favorite accounting firms we like to recommend.
+Here are a few accounting firms worth considering.
 Check them out here (and be sure to click the logo to learn more about them):

 Next, you’ll complete your lender’s application.
 You can speed through the remainder of the loan process and boost your chances of approval by completing the application in its entirety and by being responsive to your lender’s questions and requests for clarification.